vishvAsa/vedAH/meta/articles/keith/3_VEDIC_RITUAL/18_THE_NATURE_OF_THE_VEDIC_SACRIFICE/6_Fire_and_Sacrifice.md

 (Arische Urzeit, pp. 356-61) finds Greek fire and some sort of powder in the Rigveda!

-ÇB. iv.
+ŚB. iv.
 6. 6.
 1, as the region where the sun at the winter solstice seems to be about to die; Henry, La magie dans l'Inde antique, p.
 162, n.
 1.

-10 KÇS. iv.
+10 KŚS. iv.
 1.9; VS. ii.
 30.286

 Vedic Ritual